vedaareydeva/hackerrank/README.md

 Solve scenario based problem using dynamic arrays.

 ## 19. Variadic Functions in C
-Exploring Variadic functions my finding out sum, min and max of variable number of arguments.
+Exploring Variadic functions by finding out sum, min and max of variable number of arguments.